Tracing the jaw-dropping net worth of Korea's 'melodrama queen' Son Ye-jin

 Real estate

-A 2020 report by Today Online, Singapore pointed to the actress purchasing a USD 19 million (INR 158 crore approx.) commercial building in the wildly popular and opulent Gangnam district of Seoul.
-The six storey, 1,567 sq m building houses plastic surgery clinics, beauty centres, and make-up stores with the rent being about USD 53,400 a month (INR 44 lakh approx.).
-Reportedly, she also bought a USD 8.2 million (INR 68 crore approx.) building in Mapo-gu in 2015 and sold it for USD 12 million (INR 99 crore approx.) after three years.
+A 2020 report by Today Online, Singapore pointed to the actress purchasing a USD 19 million commercial building in the wildly popular and opulent Gangnam district of Seoul.
+The six storey, 1,567 sq m building houses plastic surgery clinics, beauty centres, and make-up stores with the rent being about USD 53,400 a month.
+Reportedly, she also bought a USD 8.2 million building in Mapo-gu in 2015 and sold it for USD 12 million after three years.
 Reportedly, the couple lives in a penthouse in Achiul Village.
 The eco-friendly neighbourhood in Gyeonggi province near Seoul is also known to be the residence of K-pop singer Jo Sung-mo and JYP Entertainment CEO Park Jin-young.
-The house itself features a rooftop garden, skylights, walk-in wardrobes, and an elegant design — amounting to about USD 4.3 million (INR 35 crore approx.)
+The house itself features a rooftop garden, skylights, walk-in wardrobes, and an elegant design — amounting to about USD 4.3 million.

 Art and designer furniture

 SCMP notes that Son Ye-jin is also a connoisseur of art and luxurious furnishings.
 Her home features a famous egg chair by a Danish designer, a glass and crystal oval table by a Spanish architect, designer timepiece by a Spanish brand, and more.
-Reportedly, her furniture from just her living room, dining space, and kitchen adds up to about USD 185,000 (INR 1 crore approx.)
+Reportedly, her furniture from just her living room, dining space, and kitchen adds up to about USD 185,000.

 All images: Courtesy of Son Ye-jin